JoshuaSpann/cklist/README.md

 ## Use
 ### Arguments
 Arguments are raw text and affect how some options are interpreted.
 Generally, options are in the order of <checklist> and <item in checklist>.
+Currently there is no support for multiple arguments for option/flag.

 ### Options
 The options can be entered by the full word, with spaces repaced by `-` dashes, or the shorthand version (first letter) of that option.
 Some options may have a different shorthand version than the name of the full option name.